JejeB/SquareEngine/README.md

 - Add sprite to this rectangles
 - Events detections
 - Collisions detections and resolutions
-- Gravity

-Basicly this library is just a wrap of the SDL2 with some useful functions that are boring to implement.
+Basicly this library is a wrap of the SDL2 with some useful functions that are boring to implement.
 It's a nice sandbox to do some prototyping or learning.

 ## Getting started